Pverheijen/pythontorust/content/blog/setup/2024-09-18-deploying.md

 ZOLA_BASE_URL = "https://pythontorust.netlify.app/"
 ```

-This theme is configured with tailwind.css and postcss.
-It requires you to build your css file before building the static website itself:
+In this setup, I’m using Tailwind CSS and PostCSS, which require the CSS to be built before the site itself.
+Here’s the build process:

 ```bash
 yarn install --frozen-lockfile
 yarn build
 ```

-After which we can run:
+Once that’s done, you can run:

 ```bash
 zola build
 ```

-This will ensure that our CSS file ends up in the public folder that contains all of the files that make up the website.
-These are the files that we deploy.
+This ensures that the generated CSS file is placed in the **public** folder, along with the rest of the website files.
+These are the files that will be deployed.

-## Automation
+## Automating Deployment with Netlify

-By selecting our Github repository for the website, any PR to the main branch creates a preview build.
-Whenever we push to main or merge a branch into main, the website is rebuild and redeployed.
-For now this is to the default website that Netlify provides based on your website name: "https://[website-name].netlify.app/".
+By connecting your GitHub repository to Netlify, any pull request (PR) to the main branch triggers a preview build.
+Once changes are merged or pushed to the main branch, the site is automatically rebuilt and redeployed.

+Initially, your website will be deployed to a default URL provided by Netlify: https://[website-name].netlify.app/.

 ## Acquiring a new Domain

-I've used [Antagonist](https://www.antagonist.nl/) in the past and I'll be buying a domain for this blog here as well.
-I've purchased [pythontorust.nl](pythontorust.nl) and this is the domain that you're currently visiting.
+For this blog, I purchased the domain [pythontorust.nl](pythontorust.nl) through [Antagonist](https://www.antagonist.nl/).
+If you're reading this, you're likely already on the custom domain!

-## Domain Alias
+## Setting Up Domain Alias

-Within Netlify you can manage your website.
-The name of your website will be used to generate the url to which your app is deployed.
-In my case this is [pythontorust.netlify.app](pythontorust.netlify.app).
-I'm using [www.pythontorust.nl](www.pythontorust.nl) and [pythontorust.nl](pythontorust.nl) as my domains (the latter one as the main URL).
+Netlify allows you to manage custom domains directly from their platform.
+By default, your site will be available at something like pythontorust.netlify.app.
+However, I’m using www.pythontorust.nl and pythontorust.nl as my primary URLs (with the latter as the main one).

 ![Domain management tab on Netlify](../../../domain-management.JPG)

-## Setting up A-record to Netlify
+## Configuring A-Records for Netlify

-I've followed the docs to set up the a-record on my domain registrar (Antagonist), if you run into issues here and need help, reach out to me.
+To point my custom domain to Netlify, I followed their documentation to configure the A-records with my domain registrar (Antagonist).
+If you encounter issues, feel free to reach out to me for help.

-It takes some time before Netlify picks up the changes in the DNS configuration of your website.
-This depends on the TTL (time-to-live).
-After this has expired and the configuration is correct, the A-record for your custom domain now correctly points to the Netlify server address [75.2.60.5].
-Netlify will in the background now deploy your website to your custom domain alongside the deploying to the default netlify domain based on your website name.
+It can take a little time for Netlify to detect the DNS changes—this delay is based on your domain’s TTL (Time-to-Live).
+Once the changes propagate and the A-record is correctly set, your custom domain will point to Netlify’s servers (IP: 75.2.60.5).
+From there, Netlify will handle deploying your site to both your custom domain and the default Netlify subdomain.

 ![DNS-records management on Antagonist](../../../antagonist-records.JPG)